Local Government Reorganisation

 Next steps

-The feedback from central government following the interim submission will be reviewed in depth, in order to focus and refine next steps, ahead of its November 28, 2025 deadline to submit final, much more detailed, proposals.
+The feedback from central government following the interim submission will be further reviewed in depth, in order to focus and refine next steps, ahead of its November 28, 2025 deadline to submit final, much more detailed, proposals.

 Leaders also agreed that this next stage of submissions would require a more detailed analysis of individual options, and agreed to emphasise to Government that a review of current boundaries may be required, to ensure that LGR delivers the best outcomes for local communities.